Thompson Sampling in Function Spaces via Neural Operators: Theoretical results

-The result above connects existing GP-TS guarantees to NOTS, and it differs from existing guarantees for other neural network based Thompson sampling algorithms \citep{Zhang2021nts, Dai2022sto}, which explored a frequentist setting (i.e., the objective function being a fixed element of the reproducing kernel Hilbert space associated with the network's neural tangent kernel).
-In the Bayesian setting, there is also no need for a time-dependent regularization parameter, allowing for a simpler implementation.
-The last-layer-only assumption on training ensures that the trained network follows an exact GP posterior in the infinite-width limit \citep[App.
-D]{Lee2019}, while explicit regularization accounts for observation noise \citep{Ordonez2025observation}.
-Full proofs of our theoretical results and further discussions about their limitations and extensions can be found in the supplementary material.
+This result shows that NOTS can achieve sublinear cumulative regret in the infinite-width limit with an exact GP posterior sample.
+The result connects existing GP-TS guarantees to NOTS, and it differs from existing guarantees for other neural network based Thompson sampling algorithms \citep{Zhang2021nts, Dai2022sto}, which explored the scalar case and a frequentist setting (i.e., the objective function being a fixed element of the reproducing kernel Hilbert space defined by the network's neural tangent kernel).
+In the Bayesian setting, there is also no need for a time-dependent regularization parameter \citep{Dai2022sto}, allowing for a simpler implementation.
+Yet we note that \autoref{thm:regretbound} concerns the exact GP case.
+However, \autoref{thr:kernel} ensures that a single-hidden-layer randomly initialized neural operator follows a GP in the infinite-width limit, and we show in the appendix that training the last layer via gradient descent approximates a posterior sample, as in previous results for conventional neural networks \citep[App.
+D]{Lee2019}. \autoref{app:theory} presents proofs and further discussions on limitations and extensions, and a validation experiment can be found in \autoref{app:extra}.